9 Best Sonoma County Wine Tours

 There’s nothing quite like a day of wine tasting in Sonoma County, but with more than 425 wineries spread out over 19 American Viticulture Areas (AVAs), it can be hard to know where to start.
 That’s exactly why taking a tour is one of the best ways to discover the region’s best wineries.

 These days, wine tours aren’t limited to limousines (although that’s also an excellent option).
-You can hike, bike, and even Segway your way from vineyard to vineyard while also learning about the history of the area and maybe even enjoying some delicious nibbles along the way.
+You can pedal, trolley, and Tesla your way from vineyard to vineyard while also learning about the history of the area and maybe even enjoying some delicious nibbles along the way.
 Not sure which tour is for you?
-You can’t go wrong with any of these nine wine tours, all of which will show you another side of Sonoma, and maybe even of yourself.
+You can’t go wrong with any of these 10 wine tours, all of which will show you another side of Sonoma, and maybe even of yourself.

 For the Winery Newcomer